PhilipSterling/oo-inheritance-code-along-seattle-web-060319/README.md

-# Code Along: An Intro to Inheritance
+ti# Code Along: An Intro to Inheritance

 ## Objectives